Do gig economy platforms change markets for better or worse?

 To help understand this, we used the lens of institutional voids in the paper, “Digital Platforms and Institutional Voids in Developing Countries”.

-The paper argues that markets don’t work properly because they have institutional shortcomings or voids: inadequate provision of information, limited matching of buyers and sellers, poor management of transactions, ineffective market regulation, etc.
+The paper argues that markets don’t work properly because they have institutional shortcomings or voids: inadequate provision of information, limited matching of buyers and sellers, poor management of exchanges, ineffective market regulation, etc.

 A promise of digital platforms is that they will fill these voids and change markets for the good.
 We investigated this using evidence from Colombia and from the South Africa Fairwork project on taxi markets before and after the advent of three e-hailing platforms: Bolt, EasyTaxi and Uber.